kwpoon/kwpoon.github.io/_pages/about.md

 # About Me

 I am currently a Ph.D. student at the Department of Computer Science and Engineering at the Chinese University of Hong Kong (CUHK), supervised by [Prof. Chi-Wing FU, Philip](https://www.cse.cuhk.edu.hk/~cwfu/).
 My research interests mainly focus on robotic manipulation and 3D visual perception.
-I received my Master’s degree at Sun Yat-sen University (SYSU), where I was supervised by [Prof. Wei-Shi Zheng](https://www.isee-ai.cn/~zhwshi/) and worked on video-based human action assessment.
-Before that, I completed my Bachelor’s degree also at Sun Yat-sen University (SYSU).
+I received my Master’s degree and Bachelor’s degree at Sun Yat-sen University (SYSU), where I was supervised by [Prof. Wei-Shi Zheng](https://www.isee-ai.cn/~zhwshi/) and worked on video-based human action assessment.

 # News